fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 ![A Looped Wire is kept alive even after the final shard is executed.](assets/what-is-a-looped-wire.png)

-A Looped Wire will continue running until exit conditions have been met.
+A Looped Wire will continue running until its exit conditions have been met.

 !!! note
     You will learn more about the entering and exiting of Looped Wires in the next chapter!